I was attacked in front of my

 discussions with these children forever changed us.

-outside the classroom.
+My students organized a student chapter at Emory to foster a relationship with the Waller Scholars outside the classroom.
 In 2010, we expanded our partnership to work alongside the CREW Teens, a dynamic, wonderful group of high school students who meet afternoons at the Drew Charter School.
 During our exchanges, the strong voices of the

 Waller Scholars, CREW Teens, and Emory students inspired me to listen for the power of my own.